axeII/axell.dev/content/posts/yabai-guide-2024/index.md

 <user> ALL=(root) NOPASSWD: sha256:<hash> <yabai> --load-sa
 ```

-And the finall piece you have to run these commands:
+And the final piece you have to run these commands:

 ```bash
 yabai -m signal --add event=dock_did_restart action="sudo yabai --load-sa"